John Ziegler Jr.: Labor relations, ouster and aftermath

-Gary Bettman (the NHL's first commissioner) replaced John Ziegler's successor, Gil Stein.
+Gary Bettman became the first NHL Commissioner during the 1992–93 season.
 Bettman quickly accomplished one of his stated goals by signing a five-year, $155 million deal with the Fox Broadcasting Company to broadcast NHL games nationally beginning in the 1994–95 season.
 The deal was significant, as a network television contract in the United States was long thought unattainable during the presidency of Ziegler.
 Ziegler moved back to his legal career by practicing in Detroit, then as alternate Governor with the Chicago Blackhawks before moving to Florida, where he would remain until his death in 2018.